8. Frequently asked questions

 Please contact the helpdesk if you have any queries.
 Contact details are available from the contact us page.

-We appreciate your feedback, but please note that we are unable to respond to specific queries raised through the ‘feedback’ function.
+We appreciate your feedback, but please note that we are unable to respond to specific queries raised through the ‘Feedback’ function.
 Please use the helpdesk for this purpose.

 ---------------------------